ccb60/NMDS_Plankton_Graphics/README.md

 she and Lasley Rasher again asked  for assistance with finalizing some graphics.

 ## The charge
-In e-mail, the Ambrose and Lasley Rasher asked me the following:
+In e-mail,  Ambrose and Lasley Rasher asked me the following:

 > These [two graphics] are actually the same data but these plots were made using two different codes in R to highlight the groupings (fig 4) and the drivers of